melodywei861016/front-end-challenge/README.md

 ## Misc details
 - You should set a timer for 3 hours.
 Aim to prioritize the necessary components.
 If you don't finish everything don't worry, as long as you have thought about what to do next if you had the time.
 - For questions email `(loek|eldar)@neednova.com`.
+- We trust that you ignore any forks you can find of this repo.